-There are plans in progress for other district officer training opportunities beyond the traditional DOC.
-These experiences will hold valuable leadership development workshops that will enhance the level at which our district officers operate.
-These "checkpoint" opportunities will provide extra curriculum and training for district officers throughout their year of service.
+Checkpoint experiences will hold valuable leadership development experiences that will enhance the level at which our district officers operate.
+These "checkpoint" opportunities provide extra curriculum and training for district officers throughout their year of service.
 In general, a checkpoint may include a review of goals and expectations set at retreats or DOC, team-building exercises, workshops that develop professionalism and applied skills, and more.
 Checkpoints hope to provide a "booster shot" to refresh district officers, reevaluate mid-year, address needs, and maximize benefits for officers during the year.